bseltz-cohesity/scripts/python/protectView/README.md

 ## Optional Job Parameters

 * -p, --policyname: Name of protection policy to use
-* -sd, --storagedomain: (optional) name of storage domain to create job in (default is DefaultStorageDomain)
 * -p, --policyname: (optional) name of protection policy to use for new job (only required for new job)
 * -tz, --timezone: (optional) time zone for new job (default is US/Eastern)
 * -st, --starttime: (optional) start time for new job (default is 21:00)